SCARED (Child Anxiety Screen)

 Frequently Asked Questions

-What SCARED score indicates an anxiety disorder?
+What total SCARED score suggests an anxiety disorder?